ncperdomo/FICORO_GNSS/README.md

 ---
 #### Step 8: Manual filtering of outliers

-In this step, multiple velocity fields in diferent reference frames are filtered in parellel, applying user-defined filtering based on coordinates and radii.
+In this step, multiple velocity fields in different reference frames are filtered in parellel, applying user-defined filtering based on coordinates and radii.
 The user can edit the filtering criteria file `./manual_filter/filter_criteria.csv`, which is a space-separated CSV with columns center_lon (in degrees), center_lat (in degrees), radius (in kilometers).
 Stations located within the specified radius around the coordinate provided will be excluded from the final combined velocity field.
 Clean data and log files listing removed stations are saved in the folder `./results/combined_velocities/manual_filter/`.

 ---
 #### Step 9: Plot combined velocity field in different reference frames